 Up-to-date data on the lifecycle of your applications enables you to prevent the risk of technology from becoming obsolete without having a backup plan.
 Ardoq can help you create an overview of your application portfolio.
 By facilitating the supervision of your applications, you can therefore avoid cyber attacks.

 From here, a natural next step is to manage the impact the introduction of new technologies, or the retirement of others would cause in your IT ecosystem.
-Check out our article Scenarios: How to analyze the impact of change to learn how to design alternate futures and evaluate their impact before implementing any changes.
+Check out our article Scenarios: Model Alternative Futures And Analyze The Impact Of Change: How to analyze the impact of change to learn how to design alternate futures and evaluate their impact before implementing any changes.